Fraternal Origin

-Our Most Honorable Founders
+Our Most Honorable Founders.

 MHF A. Langston Taylor, the founder of Phi Beta Sigma Fraternity, Inc., was born in Memphis, Tennessee.
 He graduated from the Howe Institute in 1909 which is now Lemoyne-Owen College in Memphis.
 He received his college and professional training at Howard and Frelinghuysen University in Washington, D.C.
 Founder Taylor chose business for his life’s career and from 1917 to 1926 he conducted a real estate and insurance business.
 He was the Secretary-Treasurer of the Potomac Investment Company, Director of the Federal Life Insurance Company and President of the Taylor Tobacco Company.